gitkeeper/valet/README.md

 ## Installation

-After you have forked this branch `gh-pages`, execute Bundler to install all the necessary gems used for documenting:
+After you have cloned this branch `gh-pages`, execute Bundler to install all the necessary gems used for documenting:

     $ bundle

-You also need to install [Pygments](http://pygments.org) in order for the syntax highlighting to work.
+You also need to install [Pygments](http://pygments.org) in order for the syntax highlighting to work on your development machine.
 Depending on your operating system, the installation can vary.
 I recommend to read the section "Pygments" on [Jekyll's installation page](https://github.com/mojombo/jekyll/wiki/install).

 ## Usage